• Accelerated Reader

 Apprenticeships are where a student combines paid work and studying and is assessed by the employer, by a visiting assessor or by written tasks taken at the college.

-Foundation Courses to develop maths, English, study skills, confidence and employability.
+Foundation Courses to develop Maths, English, study skills, confidence and employability.
 These courses can give students the chance to try out several different vocational areas.

 • Applying for Further Education Colleges